Stock events for Bread Financial Holdings, Inc. (BFH)

 BFH’s Geographic footprint

-Bread Financial Holdings, Inc. primarily serves customers and consumer-based industries in North America, with a strong focus on the United States.
-The company's headquarters are located in Columbus, Ohio.
+Bread Financial Holdings, Inc. primarily serves customers and consumer-based industries in North America.
+The company's corporate headquarters is located in Columbus, Ohio, U.S.

 BFH Corporate Image Assessment